GoogleChrome/developer.chrome.com/site/en/blog/chrome-updates/index.md

 Every month, we release a new version of Chrome to make sure our billions of global users and businesses get the freshest features, security updates and performance upgrades.
 And now, we're able to make improvements and fix issues quicker than ever before with a faster release cycle—meaning you'll get the latest updates even more often.

-We chatted with Technical Program Managers Ben Henry, Krishna Govind, Harry Souders, and Brandon Heenan on the Chrome release team for an inside look at how they coordinate with Google teams across the world to ensure each release goes smoothly.
+We chatted with Technical Program Managers Ben Henry, Krishna Govind, Harry Souders, Srinivas Sista, and Brandon Heenan on the Chrome release team for an inside look at how they coordinate with Google teams across the world to ensure each release goes smoothly.

 **Q. How does your team prepare for each Chrome release?**